Grant Writing Support Service FAQs

 Is there a priority ranking for Grant Writer time?

 Yes.
 City of Dawson Creek projects have first priority for the Grant Writer’s time.
-Groups that provide services within Dawson Creek city limits receive the next priority, while groups in the surrounding region will be assisted upon availability.
+If the Grant Writer has extra time to help out community groups, groups that provide services within Dawson Creek city limits receive the next priority, while groups in the surrounding region will be assisted upon availability.
 Many grants have specific application periods and deadlines, whereas others are continuous.
 While the Grant Writer will work to complete all applications in a timely manner, there may be some interruptions in your service for other projects with approaching deadlines.
 Availability may be limited during peak deadline seasons.

 Does my organization need to pay for this service?